yusefellban/smart-learning-assistant-service/README.md

 ### Configuration

-Configure your database and other settings in the `src/main/resources/application.properties` (or `application.yml`) file.
+Update your database and other configurations in the `src/main/resources/application.properties`file.
 For example:
 ```properties
 spring.datasource.url=jdbc:postgresql://localhost:5432/your_database
 spring.datasource.username=your_username